 Quality improvement and cost reduction drive the destructive force

 Quality enhancement and cost reduction drive the innovation towards the center of existing products’ customer base.
-It also drive the innovation towards a new customer base, residing at the periphery.
-Eventually, the new product becomes a strong substitute to the existing one, causing disruption to the existing product and the industry in producing it.
+It also drives the innovation towards a new customer base, residing at the periphery.
+Eventually, the new product becomes a strong substitute for the existing one, causing disruption to the existing product and the industry in producing it.
 In the process, disruptive innovation creates a much larger customer base with an enhanced value proposition.

 Examples of creative destruction failing to be disruptive innovation examples